Monday, 18 August 2025

 Reasonably pleased with this one.
-Not often you get the chance to paint an aircraft purple (to paraphrase Cliff Clifford) although it took a few attempts to mix a shade -albeit a little pale perhaps -that came reasonably close to the photo of the real aircraft.
-This is WG 774, the World record speed holder, as it was painted for the 1958 Farnborough air Show (IIRC).
+Not often you get the chance to paint an aircraft purple (to paraphrase Cliff Clifford) - and pose it in 'droop-snoot' mode and flaps down.
+It did take a few attempts to mix a mauve shade -albeit a little pale perhaps -that came reasonably close to the photo of the real aircraft.
+I used Humbrol enamels in magenta and royal blue with some light grey.
+This is WG 774, the World record speed holder, as it was painted for a late 1950s Farnborough air Show ( 1958 IIRC).
 Much of the type's flight testing was done in the south of France and obviously 'inspired' the designers at Dassault!

 A couple of points to watch out for;